ibonnet/majorstudio1/README.md

 effective way to communicate the information.
 Group discussion and critique of the work will examine best practices.</i>

+<a href="https://github.com/ibonnet/majorstudio1/tree/main/Lab02">The assignmnent repository can be found here.</a>

 ## Lab 03: Dynamics, Interactivity and Narrative
 <i><b>Learning Goals:</b>This segment of the course will introduce the design elements of dynamics and interactivity.